nilsys/Coursemaker.org/content/posts/sell-online-courses-guide-tips.md

 Great ways to show authority include customer testimonials, trust pilot reviews, and social share stats.
 These can also create visually appealing "pops" on your landing page.
-It's also useful to have an "about the author" section where you detail your course author(s) backgrounds - humanize yourself with a photo (or better yet, video), and add plenty of detail.
+It's also useful to have "about the author" course pages or landing page sections where you detail your course author(s) backgrounds - humanize yourself with a photo (or better yet, video), and add plenty of detail.
 Students want to know who they are learning from!